yankri15/Bioinformatics-Project/readme.md

-# Final Computational Biology פרםחקבא
+# Final Computational Biology project

 ## How to install